Farmall H: Description and production

 Styled by Raymond Loewy, it was one of International Harvester's "letter series", replacing the Farmall F-20.
 The H was rated for two 14 in plows.

 The H is equipped with a 4-cylinder in-line overhead valve with a 152 cuin displacement and a 6-volt, positive ground electrical system with generator, (when so ordered or retrofitted).
 The sliding-gear transmission includes six total gears: five forward and one reverse.
 Early distillate and kerosene models started on gasoline and switched to their regular fuels once they were warmed up.
 A gasoline engine was added to the line in 1940.
-The top road speed was 17 mph, but the fifth gear was not enabled on tractors sold with steel wheels, an option present in early models and during World War II, when rubber was rationed.The standard front wheels were closely-spaced nose wheels, with options for a single wheel or a wide front axle.
+The top road speed was 17 mph, but the fifth gear was not enabled on tractors sold with steel wheels, an option present in early models and during World War II, when rubber was rationed.
+The standard front wheels were closely-spaced nose wheels, with options for a single wheel or a wide front axle.
 Rear wheels could be adjusted from 44 in to 80 in in width to allow for different crop row widths.
 An optional extended axle allowed widths of up to 100 in.

 The H was the smaller of the two prominent row crop tractors produced by IH from the late 1930s to the early 1950s, along with the Farmall M and its variants, yet could still use the same implements.
 As with the other letter-series IH tractors, the H used a modular design that allowed assemblies to be removed and replaced as units.
-All Hs had hydraulic lifts.The H was marketed to farmers with 100 acre or more of tilled land.
+All Hs had hydraulic lifts.
+The H was marketed to farmers with 100 acre or more of tilled land.

 H variants

 Versions were produced for gasoline, distillate and kerosene fuels.
-Functional variants were the hiboy HV for high crops, with 30.25 in of clearance, the W-4 with standard tread, the I-4 for industrial use, and the O-4 for orchard use.
+Functional variants were the highboy HV for high crops, with 30.25 in of clearance, the W-4 with standard tread, the I-4 for industrial use, and the O-4 for orchard use.
 About 392,000 Hs of all kinds were produced, and sold for between $850 and $1,650.